Over time we've recieved many of the same questions via email or social

 likely lies in two areas: first,

-we are missing very little relevant data on golfers' recent performance (we are
+we are missing very little relevant data on golfers' recent performance.

 There are several models out there that are only using PGA Tour data; this immediately